 *Please Note: This tree is native to the Carolinian Zone.
 Grows best in the milder regions of Southern Ontario (Zone 5-7).

-Gorgeous small tree with a magnificent display of white flowers in late spring and stunning red fall bark color.
-A unique species perfect for a small garden.
+Gorgeous, small tree with a magnificent display of white flowers in late spring and stunning red fall bark colour.
+A unique species that is perfect for a small garden.

 Produces red berry-like drupes from August to September that attract various birds.
 Best planted in a protected site for winter survival.
 Protect from rabbits chewing bark in the winter time.

 Ontario Hardiness Zone: 5 to 7 (Find out your Hardiness Zone here)

 Photos from: The Scott Arboretum (flowers) and Clemson College (tree)

 Wondering if this species is right for your landscape?
 Check out these resources: